 My brew time stopped at around 3 minutes, and this was perfect for drinking without milk.
 This Ceylon tea is really quite light, and I’d advise you skip the milk altogether… but if you insist, try brewing 2 teaspoons for 5 minutes so at least it will be a bit darker.

 I like to eat biscuits with my earl grey, but it’s a good afternoon tea in general so you can pair it will any snack or light lunch.

 Why New English Teas?

-Compared to the likes of Twinings and Whittard, New English Teas are a really new tea brand.
+Compared to the likes of Twinings and Whittard from my Best Earl Grey Tea List, New English Teas are a really new tea brand.
 They were established in 1985 and they mainly create tea tins, tea caddies, and tea gifts.
 You’ve probably seen their tea tins at the airport and at service stations – they’re pretty popular with tourists.

 So, it’s actually quite surprising to see that the leaf quality and flavour of the tea was so good!
 Similar tea brands (I’m not naming names) would take advantage of their unknowing tourist audience and sell poor quality, cheap tea… but not New English Teas.

 In fact, New English Teas Earl Grey is one of the best earl greys I’ve tasted within this price range.
 Check out my Tea Review Index to browse all the earl grey teas I’ve tried over the years, for comparison.

 This tea is quite nice, but not amazing.
 I really like that it’s sold in a cute tea tin and for that, it’s totally worth the cost.
 You can usually find it on Amazon (both in the US and UK) or in numerous stores like TK Maxx.

 If you like the sound of New English Teas Earl Grey, then I recommend you try Janat Muscat tea next.
 It’s a smooth black tea flavoured with muscat grapes.
 It’s a really nice combination and I think any earl grey lover will adore it too.